kcwong395/Mahjong-Bingo/README.md

 3. Drag the tiles to the correspondent place which shares the same picture
 4. If any six of the tiles complete a line (no matter it is **horizontal, vertical and diagonal**), you win
 5. If there are five tiles connected while no line is completed, get extra 3 tiles and continue the game

+### Future Improvement

+1. We are looking for some no copyright music and sound effect which fit the style of the game
+2. ~We keen to find some picutre of hot ladies to replace the two stitches~

 ### Acknowledgements